anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Trouble is only opportunity in work clothes.
+Quote: Love is blind; friendship closes its eyes.

-By: Henry J. Kaiser
+By: Friedrich Nietzsche